opnsense/docs/source/manual/how-tos/carp.rst

   :width: 100%

-When using CARP ( `FreeBSD handbook on CARP <https://www.freebsd.org/doc/handbook/carp.html>`__ ), all fail-safe interfaces should have a dedicated ip address which will be combined with one shared virtual ip address to communicate to both networks.
+When using CARP ( `FreeBSD handbook on CARP <https://www.freebsd.org/doc/handbook/carp.html>`__ ), all fail-safe interfaces should have a dedicated IP address which will be combined with one shared virtual IP address to communicate to both networks.
 In the picture above the dashed lines are used to mark the virtual addresses.

-The configuration file (xml) for both firewalls can be downloaded from the wiki.
+The configuration file (XML) for both firewalls can be downloaded from the wiki.

 -----------